 Whether or not children were in the area will be a relevant consideration in determining whether the language or conduct was offensive.

 A public place can include streets, public transport, car parks, alleyways, beaches and so on.

 What penalties will I face if I plead guilty?

 If you plead or are found guilty of using offensive language, the maximum penalty is a fine of $660 and/or 100 hours community service.

 If you plead or are found guilty of offensive conduct, the maximum penalty is a fine of $660 and/or 3 months imprisonment.

 However, statistics show that the most common penalty received for ‘offensive conduct’ was is a fine of between $100 – $500, while for ‘offensive language,’ the most common penalty was also a fine between $100 – $300.

 As discussed above, it is important to get the right legal team on your side where you have been charged with offensive language or conduct.
 This is because these offences have the ability to impact your criminal record – which can in turn affect your work and travel plans.

-An experienced criminal lawyer can help you avoid a criminal record by persuading the magistrate to issue you with a section 10 dismissal – where no conviction is recorded on your criminal record.
+An experienced criminal lawyer can help you avoid a criminal record by persuading the magistrate to issue you with a section 10 dismissal or conditional release order – where no conviction is recorded on your criminal record.

 Call us today on (02) 9261 8881 and speak to us about how we can help you avoid a criminal record!